This is a site made my a person named RPC(3)R Phillip Castagna (the third)

 Notes about the site

 First: I design this site primarily for laptops and desktops, which have bigger, horizontally oriented screens.
 I try my best to make things work on mobile, but cooler things like side notes can only work on not-mobile.
+I might change course here eventually but that’s still not a priority for me, so arbitrary cool stuff might only ever appear on desktop.

 This site aims to value and protect its audience.
 If anyone’s going to sell you anything, it’s gonna be me (or this site), because I just don’t know the trade-offs that went into making things I didn’t make.